The first time Ann Marie Tarasovitch ran a 5K, in her 30s, she felt nervous. Her young son gave her some perspective.

 “All these things that you think about, especially in your 50s, people have midlife crises and stuff,” Ann Marie says.
 “I said, ‘What am I waiting for to try these different things?
 I’ve got to go out of my comfort zone.
 It’s now or never.’

-Ann Marie and Scott are a foster family for Dale, an adult from the Barber National Institute for people with autism, intellectual disabilities, and behavioral challenges.
+Ann Marie and Scott are a foster family for Dale, an adult from the Barber National Institute for families facing autism, intellectual disabilities, and behavioral challenges.
 One of the institute’s fundraisers is the “Beast on the Bay,” a 10-mile obstacle course.
 Ann Marie and her friends put a team together and raced in that, too.

 Her competition count since age 50?
 Five half marathons, four “Beast on the Bay” races, three sprint triathlons, two bay swims, a duathlon, and countless fun runs.
 She also snowshoes and kayaks.